Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

 - A balancing feedback loop opposes whatever direction of change is imposed on the system.
 - A feedback mechanism may not work well as it may not be strong enough to bring the stock to the desired level.

-**Reinforcing Loop**
+### Reinforcing Loop

 - The second type of feedback loops is the reinforcing loop.
-- Reinforcing loop: a feedback loop that enhances whatever direction of change is imposed on it.
+- *Reinforcing loop*: a feedback loop that enhances whatever direction of change is imposed on it.
-- Reinforcing loop: self-enhancing feedback loops that lead to exponential grow or runaway collapse over time.
+- *Reinforcing loop*: self-enhancing feedback loops that lead to exponential grow or runaway collapse over time.
 - E.g. The more prices go up, the more money people will need to make.
 And the more money people make, the more money companies need to pay people.
 And to get more money, companies make prices go up.
 - E.g. Compound interest.
 - Reinforcing loops amplify and snowball, causing a vicious or virtuous cycle that can cause healthy growth or runaway destruction.